whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 Some Lakota and Nootka were thankfully able to maintain much of their ancient wisdom through the terrible boarding school period and ongoing enforced poverty, and still stand in solidarity with the Earth today.
 But their experiences show that it only took a single generation for terrible troubles like drunkenness, shame, and domestic violence to take hold that seem so tragically widespread in every unhealthy nation.
 This proves again that humans didn't "evolve" to live in unhealthy nations; we have to be trained for it, and a key aspect of this training involves difficult childhoods that result in emotional and spiritual wounds that many people struggle with their whole lives.

 While every instance of conquering is unique, they are all similarly traumatic.
 That means your ancestors went through something just as traumatic as the Nootka and Lakota.
-The only difference is that your ancestors went through it decades, centuries, or maybe millennia ago, and those stories are no longer passed down so you don't know them.
+Your ancestors went through it decades, centuries, or maybe millennia ago, and if you don't remember those stories, it's only because those stories are no longer passed down.
 Thus drug and alcohol abuse, despair, domestic violence, and the other widespread troubles may now seem normal or "just how life is."

 But just because you are not aware of what your ancestors went through does not mean it did not happen.
 Those ancient traumas that your ancestors endured were never fully healed, and they still affect us today.